 Day 1: Angel’s Billabong, Broken Beach, and Crystal Bay

-You’re going to have a lot of activities over the next 3 days so we would recommend catching an early ferry from Bali to Nusa Penida Island.
-As mentioned previously you can rent a motorbike from one of the entrepreneurs hanging out at the pier or head one street over and shop around for a good bargain on a motorbike rental.
+You’re going to have a lot of activities over the next three days so we would recommend catching an early ferry from Bali to Nusa Penida Island.
+As mentioned previously, you can rent a motorbike from one of the entrepreneurs hanging out at the pier or head one street over and shop around for a good bargain on a motorbike rental.

 Once you have your bike and a full tank of gas, it’s time to begin your tour of Nusa Penida!
 Head south towards Angel’s Billabong and Broken Beach.
 Be careful while driving on this road because it gets a lot of vehicle traffic from the day tours of the island and the cars don’t leave a lot of room for motorbikes to get by.
 You may want to pull off to the side if you see a line of them heading your way.

-When you arrive to Angel’s Billabong and Broken Beach you’ll need to pay the entrance fee of 5,000 IDR per person and 1,000 IDR for motorbike parking.
-There are several small restaurants here if you want to have a snack or rest with an ice cold beverage before continuing on your tour.
+When you arrive at Angel’s Billabong and Broken Beach, you’ll need to pay the entrance fee of 5,000 IDR per person and 1,000 IDR for motorbike parking.
+There are several small restaurants here if you want to have a snack or rest with an ice-cold beverage before continuing on your tour.
 Be aware that this is one of the most popular tourist attractions on the island so expect to encounter crowds.

 Angel’s Billabong is a small swimming hole with gorgeous, turquoise water that overlooks the ocean.
 It is surrounded by high rocks so you can enjoy the view from above.
 It’s one of the most beautiful spots on Nusa Penida.